 profile features (``\textbf{Who you are}"), tweeting behavior (``\textbf{How you tweet}"), linguistic content (``\textbf{What you tweet}") and social network (``\textbf{Who you tweet}") \cite{Pennacchiotti:icwsm11}.

-Subjective initiative nature of human determines that his behavior pattern is subjectivity driven.
+The subjective initiative nature of human determines that his behavior pattern is subjectivity driven.

-According to theory of Biased Assimilation, people are prone to choose and disseminate information according to their own biased subjectivity \cite{Hyman2000}.
+According to theory of Biased Assimilation, people tend to choose and disseminate information according to their own biased subjectivity \cite{Hyman2000}.

-Therefore, we can understand the underlying reason why a user retweet a message by modelling the subjectivity of the user.
+Therefore, we can understand the underlying reason why a user retweets a message by modelling the subjectivity of the user.

 Twitter has become a platform where different opinions are presented and exchanged by allowing users publish subjective messages on topics they are interested in.

-Therefore subjectivity of a user is encoded in the millions of User-Generated Content(UGC) on Twitter.
+Therefore, the subjectivity of a user is encoded in the millions of User-Generated Content(UGC) on Twitter.

-In this study we explore the big text data with state-of-the-art Natural Language Processing techniques to model the subjectivity of users, and investigate whether the subjective model could benefit the retweeting behavior analysis.
+In this study we explore the big text data with state-of-the-art Natural Language Processing techniques to model the subjectivity of users, and investigate whether the subjective model can benefit the retweeting behavior analysis.

 Intuitively, we put forwards that subjectivity can be represented as topics and opinions articulated in the tweets generated by users on Twitter.

-And the probabilty a user retweets a message could be evaluated by measuring the subjective similarity between the tweet and the subjective model of the user.
+Also, the probability that a user retweets a message can be evaluated by measuring the subjective similarity between the tweet and the subjective model of the user.

 \section{Subjective Model}